-3.5.1 There is one Scheduled Monument within a 1km radius of the proposed development site; Harold Stone (PE 362) is a Bronze Age standing stone measuring 1.67m by 1m by 0.75m, situated approximately 990m NW of the proposed development in the garden of a residential bungalow.
-There is no inter-visibility between it and the proposed development site as the bungalow lies between them and blocks any sight lines (Photo A).
+- 3.5.1 There is one scheduled monument within a 1km radius of the proposed development site; Harold Stone (PE 362) is a Bronze Age standing stone measuring 1.67m by 1m by 0.75m, situated approximately 990m NW of the proposed development in the garden of a residential bungalow.
+There is no inter-visibility between it and the proposed development site as the bungalow lies between them and blocks any sight lines (Photo 1). - 3.5.2 There are no scheduled monuments further afield whose setting would be impacted upon by the development.

-Photo A: Harold Stone (PE 362) within the garden of a residential bungalow.
+Photo 1: Harold Stone (PE 362) within the garden of a residential property.